darshanpandhi/darshanpandhi.github.io/README.md

   Markdown is a lightweight markup language.
 Simply put, it is a way of formatting text documents.

-  As a matter of fact, this README itself is formatted in Markdown using a Markdown Editor which brings us to our next term.
+  As a matter of fact, this README itself is formatted in Markdown using a Markdown Editor, which brings us to our next term.

 - **Markdown Editor**